 5. Creighton Block Gallery

 The Creighton Block Gallery is an art gallery located in the most central part of the Big Sky community.
-The gallery has exhibits encompassing both traditional and contemporary art focused on Western subjects and life.
+The gallery has exhibits encompassing traditional and contemporary art focused on Western subjects and life.

 The museum is open from 11 am to 5 pm from Tuesday to Saturday, and admission is free for all ages.